luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **25 June** First round of voting in Prussian election showed swing to conservatives.

-**26 June** Russell's Cabinet resigned (the last Whig government), 28 June Derby replaced Russell as PM and Stanley replaced Clarendon as Foreign Secretary.
+**26 June** **Russell's Cabinet resigned (the last Whig government), 28 June Derby replaced Russell as PM and Stanley replaced Clarendon as Foreign Secretary**.
 In June London was dominated by discussion over the Reform Bill, not the European situation.
 There were rallies in London.
 On 29 June 10,000 marched from Trafalgar Square to the Carlton Club to vent frustration at the defeat of the Reform Bill.
 On 2 July a march turned violent in the West End.
 (Clarendon blamed Gladstone's 'obstinacy' for the government falling and thought 'his temper unfits him for supreme command' (to Cowley 26/6).

-## When Victoria suggested to Derby that he put Stanley elsewhere ('May he not be inclined to go too far in the line of noninterference'?), Derby replied that the FO was not best suited to Stanley but 'Lord Stanley is better suited to the Foreign Office than any other person whose services he can command', since unfortunately 'so few of our public men give much of their attention to foreign affairs.'
+When Victoria suggested to Derby that he put Stanley elsewhere ('May he not be inclined to go too far in the line of noninterference'?), Derby replied that the FO was not best suited to Stanley but 'Lord Stanley is better suited to the Foreign Office than any other person whose services he can command', since unfortunately 'so few of our public men give much of their attention to foreign affairs.'
 Stanley had written to his father in April saying this position 'is that of all others for which I judge myself least fit.'
 Clarendon refused Derby's offer (on the Queen's instruction) to stay in the role despite the change of government (he disliked Derby and hated Disraeli).
-Clarendon

-Said that 'the policy of not meddling is of course the right one but it is not necessary that all mankind shd. be let into the secret twice a day': 'he [Stanley] says himself that he knows and cares nothing about Foreign Affairs but he is clever, industrious ... at any rate he must do better than ...
+Clarendon said that 'the policy of not meddling is of course the right one but it is not necessary that all mankind shd. be let into the secret twice a day': 'he [Stanley] says himself that he knows and cares nothing about Foreign Affairs but he is clever, industrious ... at any rate he must do better than ...
 Disraeli'.
 Russell said he felt 'dread' at the thought of Stanley in the FO and thought if he became PM it would be 'a fore-runner of the downfall of this country'.
 Over the next few weeks the Queen voiced her concern that Stanley's vocal non-interference would lead to a big fall in influence.
 On 28th in response to news that Prussia had suffered a military reverse, Clarendon wrote to Cowley: 'the Prussians seem to have got a licking and the joy thereat in London knows no bounds — I believe that the Queen will be as well pleased as her subjects'.

 **28 June** The Times: 'it is difficult to believe that any good strategical purpose can be served by an invasion of Bohemia...
 [W]hatever the plan may have been, it seems to have been defeated.'
 Interestingly, the second leader says: 'It is a most agreeable feature of the present political crisis that all the foreign relations of the country should be in a satisfactory state.
 No troublesome embroilment or estrangement exists between our own and any other Government...
 [O]ur relations with the United States, which in importance transcend those with any European Power, have been gradually brought to a point of more cordial understanding than has subsisted for years.'
 (The third leader is also interesting — it says that everyone notices speeches in Parliament, few beyond the Cabinet see 'wisdom in council', and 'administrative ability is often rewarded with no acknowledgement at all'.)

 **28 June** Hanoverian army defeated.
 (29th Wawro, Craig, Eyck).
 Craig: with small forces and few losses, Prussia had cleared north Germany, linked its scattered territories, and detached states with rich resources from the Habsburg alliance.
-Occupation of Saxony had been very valuable.
-Moltke did not have to worry about complications in the west while dealing with Austria.
+Occupation of Saxony had been very valuable. **Moltke did not have to worry about complications in the west while dealing with Austria.**

 **29 June** He wrote to Cathy Orlov: 'I am not allowed to sleep anymore and I nevertheless need a lot of sleep; my energies are being exhausted physically and mentally.
 After days of hard work without a break I am always being summoned to the king at 1 or 3 o'clock in the night.'

-**29 June** Prussia beat Austria at Gitschin.
+**29 June** **Prussia beat Austria at Gitschin.
 This 'awakened in the whole Austrian Army the thought that the war was lost' (G Craig).
 Zerber: now the 2nd Army realised it was facing the main Austrian force and reported to Moltke who now realised the bulk of Austrian forces could not have reached the Iser (p136).
-Showalter — on 29th Benedek was already defeatist and when the news reached him of Gitschin he ordered a retreat towards Olmütz.
+Showalter — on 29th Benedek was already defeatist and when the news reached him of Gitschin he ordered a retreat towards Olmütz**.

 **30 June** (Stern) Bismarck left Berlin with a hoard of gold coins strapped to his body.
 Zerber: Moltke and Wilhelm left Berlin, arrived in Bohemia on 1 July.
 (Were Wilhelm, Bismarck and Moltke together?)

 **30 June** King, Bismarck and others at Reichenberg (check, seems a long way to go to Jicin in 24h?).
 In his Memoirs, Bismarck said that a sharp operation by the enemy could have captured the King, he pointed this out and suggested changes, and the military were annoyed at his interference.
 'This was the germ of a bad feeling towards me on the part of the military authorities on account of my personal position towards the King, which proceeded from departmental jealousy and was destined to develop still further in the course of this campaign and of the French war.'
 Barry: two days later he wrote to his wife and asked her to send him 'a revolver of large calibre'.
 (He couldn't get someone to find him one?!)

-## 1 July Benedek, on the verge of nervous collapse (Wawro), telegraphed Vienna: 'Pray conclude a peace at any price ...
+**1 July** Benedek, on the verge of nervous collapse (Wawro), telegraphed Vienna: 'Pray conclude a peace at any price ...
 A catastrophe of the army is inevitable.'
 FJ telegraphed that immediate peace was a diplomatic and political impossibility and asked, 'Has a battle been fought yet?'
 (Showalter: the line was not FJ's but was added by an advisor as an insult to goad Benedek into action.)
 Showalter: Benedek's army lurched into Königgrätz throughout the 1st in chaos.
 Benedek decided that crossing the Elbe immediately was impossible and he ordered a halt to sort themselves out.
 When his generals met him on 2nd most assumed the discussion would be about how to continue the retreat, such was the chaos and low morale.
 By 2nd, his army's staff 'had ceased to function at any level above routine order-drafting'.

 Showalter: Wilhelm's HQ arrived at Gitschin/Jicin on 1st.
 On 2 July Wilhelm, Moltke Frederick Charles and others discussed the situation.
 Most officers argued for bringing the armies together.
 Moltke insisted on the advantages of keeping them apart and advancing against Austria's front and flank, and the three armies were close enough together to provide support — whichever Benedek attacked, the other two of the three could join in.
 Wilhelm agreed with him.
 Late that night, intelligence arrived of Benedek's position — west of the Elbe, with the river at his back.
 Wilhelm and Moltke were in bed when the news arrived.
 Moltke started writing orders: pin the army against the Elbe and destroy it.
 The royal HQ left Gitschin about 5am and three hours later Wilhelm and Moltke were on high ground near the village Dub.

 **2 July** (Pottinger) Mensdorff cabled Metternich saying — ask Napoleon to affect an armistice on the southern front between Austria and Italy, then Austria will immediately arrange to cede Venetia, thus freeing the army to concentrate in the north.
 Napoleon asked for a day to think.
 (Both Vienna and Paris were too late as usual.
 This also exposes the stupidity of the entire Austrian approach — now they were prepared to ditch Venetia, if they'd done this any time before June...!
 Why is this cable so little mentioned?!)

 **3 July** Cowley-Clarendon: 'The Emperor is getting alarmed at his Frankenstein.'

-**3 July** Austria smashed at Königgrätz/Sadowa.
+**3 July** **Austria smashed at Königgrätz/Sadowa**.
 At the end of the battle, someone in the King's entourage said to Bismarck, 'Your Excellency, you are now a great man but if the Crown Prince had arrived too late, you would be the greatest villain in the world.'
 After the battle, he rode to Horitz with Wilhelm.
 There was nowhere for him to sleep.
 As he entered a courtyard he slipped and fell in a manure pit.
 He slept outside on a cushion until the Grand Duke of Mecklenburg took pity on him and gave him a bed.

-**3 July** Elections: conservatives rose from 28 to 142, Progressives from 143 to 83, left centrists
-from 110 to 65 (OP).
+**3 July** Elections: conservatives rose from 28 to 142, Progressives from 143 to 83, left centrists from 110 to 65 (OP).

 JS: conservatives from 38 to 123.